MeganMFisher/material-ui-demo/README.md

   - **Primary:** 	If true, colors button according to primaryTextColor from the Theme.

   - **KeyboardFocused:** Force the user to use one of the actions in the Dialog.
 Clicking outside the Dialog will not trigger the onRequestClose.

-You should now have a working dialog modal component that you can import and inject into your app.js
+You should now have a working dialog modal component that you can import and inject into your app.js in between an section element.

 ```
 import React, { Component } from 'react';